 You must have graduated from an ABA-accredited law school or completed the Law Office Study Program to take the Vermont Bar Exam.
 Please see the requirements or foreigners sections for exceptions.

-The minimum passing UBE score for Vermont is 270.
+What is the minimum passing UBE score for Vermont?

 Yes, Vermont has a special reciprocity agreement with New Hampshire and Maine.
 Vermont has partial reciprocity with all other states, meaning you can apply for Admission on Motion.
 See the reciprocity section for details.